Ace1928/code_forge/README.md

 persistent memory of conversations and events.
 The system can run in an interactive chat mode from the command line, storing all interactions in a local JSON file.
 During idle periods the engine generates autonomous "thoughts" that are also recorded.
+If the configured model cannot be loaded the engine now stops with a clear error instead of falling back to an echo mode.

 ## Features